-The affirmative vote of a majority of shares of common stock present or represented at the Annual Meeting is required for the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ended December 31, 2021.
-Abstentions have the same effect as a vote "AGAINST" the matter.
-Proposal 2 is expected to be considered a routine voting matter on which brokers have discretion to vote uninstructed shares.
+The affirmative vote of a majority of shares of common stock present or represented at the Annual Meeting is required for the ratification of the appointment of KPMG LLP as our independent auditor.
+Abstentions will have the same effect as a vote "AGAINST" the matter.
+Broker non-votes, if any, will have no effect on the outcome of the matter.